jalenng/twenty/README.md

 Specify conditions for when you want to maintain focus

 ### ⏲ **Interval customization**
-Find your balance between preventing eye strain and maintaining focus
+Find your balance between preventing eye strain and maintaining your focus

 ### 🔊 **Sound customization**
 Personalize your experience with custom notification sounds

 ### 😊 **Ease of use**
-Runs on startup, minimizes to system tray--just set and forget
+Runs on startup and minimizes to system tray--just set and forget

 ### 🖱 **Simple user interface**
 Elegant, streamlined, and easy to use